eaglejs/eaglejsMarionette/README.md

-surakusaMarionette
+eaglejsaMarionette
 ==================

-Converting my website to Marionette as a learning experience.
+Converting my website from Backbone to Marionette as a learning experience.